Common name: Australian lacelid

-The dorsal surfaces may be roughened, finely granular or smooth.
+The upper surfaces may be roughened, finely granular or smooth.
 It is highly variable in colour, and may be dark or light brown, grey or creamish above, with or without irregular light markings.
 White or creamish spots reminiscent of lichen are often present, but vary in size and shape.
-The ventral surfaces are coarsely granular, cream in colour.
+The under-surfaces are coarsely granular and cream in colour.
 The snout ranges from rounded to tapering gradually to a sharp point.
 The tympanum (ear) is indistinct.
-The hands are moderately webbed, and the feet are extensively webbed (Cogger 2000, Czechura et al 1987).
+The hands are moderately webbed, and the feet are extensively webbed.

 Habitat and distribution

-The species occurred throughout the Wet Tropics between Paluma, near Townsville and Big Tableland - 30km south of Cooktown.
+The species occurred throughout the Wet Tropics between Paluma, near Townsville and Big Tableland – 30 km south of Cooktown.
 Upland populations have undergone significant range contraction since the late 1980s but lowland populations remain secure.
-It is found in Paluma Range, Lumholtz, Tully Falls, Wooroonooran, Daintree, Barron Falls, Cedar Bay National Parks.
+It is found in Paluma Range, Lumholtz, Tully Falls, Wooroonooran, Daintree, Barron Falls and Cedar Bay National Parks.

 Life history and behaviour

 In chorus, the advertising call of the breeding male is a drawn out "eeeeeeeee" that inflects downwards at the end, repeated three or four times in succession, producing a harsh growl-like sound.
-Solitary males can voice a short, sharp "ee" every five to six seconds, sometimes over long periods (Czechura et al 1987, McDonald 1992).
+Solitary males can voice a short, sharp "ee" every five to six seconds, sometimes over long periods.

-Breeding occurs from September to April, and numbers encountered increase sharply during this period (Czechura et al 1987, McDonald and Martin unpubl. data).
-Females may lay over 100 large (2.3-2.6 mm diameter) clear eggs with discrete egg capsules in a cohesive clump on or under rocks at or below the water-line (Czechura et al 1987, Davies and Richards 1990).
-Tadpoles from eggs laid in early summer complete development in 3-4 months, while those laid in late summer may over winter and metamorphose the following summer.
+Breeding occurs from September to April, and numbers encountered increase sharply during this period.
+Females may lay over 100 large clear eggs with discrete egg capsules in a cohesive clump on or under rocks at or below the water-line.
+Tadpoles from eggs laid in early summer, complete development in 3-4 months, while those laid in late summer may over winter and metamorphose the following summer.

-During the early stages of development, tadpoles from a single clutch, aggregate together under a single rock.
+During the early stages of development, tadpoles from a single clutch aggregate together under a rock.
 This behaviour persists until the gut is fully formed, after which they disperse and commence grazing on algal-covered rocks.
 When disturbed they release their grip on the rocks and are swept downstream, where they shelter under rocks or in crevices.
-This sheltering behaviour allows the tadpoles to remain in riffles even after flooding (Davies and Richards 1990).
+This sheltering behaviour allows the tadpoles to remain in riffles even after flooding.

 The causes of the decline of the Australian lacelid remain unknown.
-No obvious evidence has been found that suggests drought, floods, habitat destruction or pollution by pesticides, inorganic ions or heavy metals were responsible for the population declines (Richards et al 1993).
-Current research is examining the possibility that a fungus may have caused the decline of this species (Berger et al 1998, Berger et al 1999).
+No obvious evidence has been found that suggests drought, floods, habitat destruction or pollution by pesticides, inorganic ions or heavy metals were responsible for the population declines.
+Current research is examining the possibility that a fungus may have caused the decline of this species.
 Information on disease investigations and management can be located at the James Cook University website.